Camp Randall: Training/Mustering camp

-When the Civil War broke out after the fall of Fort Sumter in April of 1861, President Lincoln called for troops from the state militias to put down the rebellion.
+When the Civil War broke out after the fall of Fort Sumter in April 1861, President Lincoln called for troops from the state militias to put down the rebellion.
 He initially asked Wisconsin for one regiment of 780 men for three months.
 Wisconsin Governor Alexander Randall, a strong abolitionist, promptly pledged that first regiment to the Union cause, and more to come.
 The first regiment of volunteers organized at Camp Scott in Milwaukee.
 The second regiment organized in Madison, and Camp Randall was rapidly established for them, with recruits already there by May 1.
 Subsequent regiments assembled at Fond du Lac, Racine, and other places, but the majority ended up mustering at Camp Randall - 70,000 of the 91,000 who served from Wisconsin over the course of the war.

 Just a few years before the war, in 1858 and 1860, the camp's flat open area on what was then the west side of Madison had hosted the Wisconsin State Fair.
 With the outbreak of war, the Wisconsin Agricultural Society provided its fairground to be used as a training camp.
 Some of the new recruits bunked in what had been the State Fair's cattle sheds, while others lived in tents.
 The fair's machinery exhibit building was converted to a mess hall that could feed 3,000 men at a time.
 And the fair's Floral Hall held the hospital and officers' quarters.
 Some fair sheds housed cavalry animals, and other buildings were constructed.
 45 barracks buildings were each 80 by 20 feet, with bunks three high, each housing up to 100 men.
 An eight foot fence surrounded the 10-acre camp, with two manned gates.
 One of those gates was where the Memorial Arch stands now.